Plein Air Grand Marais

 Off-the-Easel Sale in Harbor Park

-On Thursday at 11am, all registered artists may display and sell paintings created during Plein Air Grand Marais.
+On the Thursday of Competition Week at 11am, all registered artists may display and sell paintings created during Plein Air Grand Marais.
 This allows an opportunity to enjoy seeing each other's work, sell work to first-look buyers, and drum-up excitement for the public reception at Johnson Heritage Post Art Gallery the following evening.
 Competition paintings that are pre-sold remain eligible for the exhibit and prizes if the buyer is willing to wait to take home their painting until after the award reception on Friday.

 Birney Quick Paint Competition

-On Thursday afternoon from 3:30-5:00pm, all registered artists are invited to participate in the 90-minutes quick paint competition.
+On Thursday afternoon from 3:30-5:00pm, all registered artists are invited to participate in the 90-minute quick paint competition.
 The Birney Quick Paint commemorates renowned Minnesota artist Birney Quick (1912-1981), who co-founded the Grand Marais Art Colony in 1947 and was a seminal force in making Grand Marais a premier arts destination.

 This exciting spectator sport attracts visitors and tourists of all ages who are thrilled to watch the timed, all-weather (downpour or sunshine!) event.
 Paintings are then immediately displayed on the rocks at East Bay near Artists Point and juried for cash awards.